decrn/tilogics/ARTIFACT.md

 of increasingly larger Church numerals and (possibly) worst-case terms.

 The scripts to generate these terms can be found in the `util` directory.

+To run the benchmark, it is sufficient to run `make bench`, provided that Coq compilation, extraction and Haskell compilation have succeeded.

+The result of the benchmark can be found in the `bench/` directory.
+Each run will produce a short markdown summary of the execution times.